 Schizoid personality disorder

-Schizoid personality disorder is a condition in which affected people avoid social activities and consistently shy away from interaction with others.
-If you have schizoid personality disorder, you may be seen as a loner, and you may feel as though you have no idea how to form personal relationships.
+Schizoid personality disorder is an uncommon condition in which people avoid social activities and consistently shy away from interaction with others.
+It affects more males than females.
+If you have schizoid personality disorder, you may be seen as a loner, and you may lack the desire or skill to form close personal relationships.

-To others, you may appear dull or humorless.
+To others, you may appear somewhat dull or humorless.
 Because you don't tend to show emotion, you may appear as though you don't care about what's going on around you.
-However, although you may seem aloof, you may actually feel extremely sensitive and lonely.
+Although you may seem aloof, you may actually feel lonely, even if it's hard for you to acknowledge.
+Or you may feel much more at ease being alone, and feel comfortable with your life.

 The cause of schizoid personality disorder is unknown.
-Therapy and medications can help.
+Therapy and — in some cases — medications can help.

 People with schizoid personality disorder are loners.
 If you have this condition, you're likely to: